rive-app/rive-ios/CONTRIBUTING.md

 If you are contributing and you have access to Rives' AWS environment, make you sure install `aws-cli` and configure it with your credentials.
 If you run into permission issues here `aws sts get-caller-identity` can help make sure that your local developer environment is setup to talk to AWS correctly.
 See https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html

-Note: on a Mac with brew, you can simply run 'brew install awscli'
+Note: on a Mac with brew, you can simply run 'brew install awscli'.

 Note: the 'dependencies' directory is just a cache of what the configure.sh script downloads.
 It can be removed if you suspect it is out of date, and then just rerun the script (./scripts/configure.sh)